waawal/cashkam-meta/api/docs/authentication.rst

 Authentication is provided a little differently in the internal API as opposed to the planned public.
 The public is based on basic-auth.

-**Warning** This part of the API should be considered as interim.
+.. warning:: This part of the API should be considered as interim.
 We will probably move towards a more sustainable solution and go with OAuth2.

 Authenticate app credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~